(Extra use of sofa bed $50 per night)

 In 1863, brothers Robert Watson Parker and William Benoni Parker, and another Parker - William Charles, who was no relation - were in a small party of men who discovered gold in the Hog Burn Creek, about half a mile from the present town of Naseby.
 From this little gully it was reported they got "fifteen pennyweight out of three dishes of dirt".

 Within a couple of months, the canvas town of Parkers had a population of nearly two thousand and was a busy and exciting place to be.
 In a short while, it would become the thriving town of Naseby.

 The Suite is furnished with an antique colonial kauri dressing table, wardrobe and washstand.
-You will find an iron and ironing board in your room.
 Enjoy the front garden and verandah outside your room.